 - Make sure you have your UCAS track login and personal information ready.

-- Confirm how you will receive your results from your school (e.g. by phone, email, in person).
+- Confirm how you will receive your results from your school (e.g., by phone, email, in person).

 - Find out what support will be available on results day at your school or at home.

-On the Day:
+On Results Day:

 Collect your grades: Although your grades are also sent directly to UCAS and should be live on Track by 08:00 (UK time), you will not be able to see the exact marks you achieved.
 Thus, we would always recommend collecting your grades from your school (via email, over the phone or in person) first so that you can fully understand them.

 Check your grades against your offers: UCAS typically receives your results directly at 08:00 (UK time).
-Your online UCAS Track account will outline conditions of your university offers – if for some reason you cannot access this information you should have written confirmation of your offer from each university.
+Your online UCAS Track account will outline the conditions of your university offers – if for some reason you cannot access this information you should have written confirmation of your offer from each university.
 Check your final grades against these carefully before rushing to any conclusions.
 You will have …

 1. Met your firm offer.
 You have achieved the grades you needed to be accepted at your chosen university – well done!
 The UCAS system is automated and will reflect this, but it may take some time to update.